-We will use the term standard forms for the conjugates for the conjugates just listed.
+We will use the term standard forms for the conjugates just listed.
 The geometry of a general normalized Möbius transformation A is most easily read off from the conjugate standard form.
 Note that the elliptic $z \mapsto 1/z$ is conjugate to $z \mapsto -z$.